automaticalldramatic/button-widget/README.md

 ### Widget

 To create a widget on the front end, you have to create a new object of the Widget class.
 I have done this with classical inheritance.
 The whole project is also possible using prototypal inheritance applied, I was just more comfortable doing it this way.
+You can look at the `Widget.helpers.moreButton`() method to see prototypal inheritance in play.

 So, you do something like `var widget = new Widget('buttonContainer');` on the widget consumer, where button container is the ID of the container you want to paint the widget in.